-How to Track Your USCIS Case Status Online in 2021
+How to Track Your USCIS Case Status Online

-> Posted by Frank Gogol
+Posted by Frank Gogol

 Updated on March 24, 2022

 Checking your case status online is relatively simple, if a bit tedious, especially if your case is open for months or even years.
 Below are step-by-step instructions for checking your status as well as information on who can check their status on the USCIS website.